ima-nyush/Interaction-Lab/Tutorials/Ultrasonic Sensor/README.md

 ## Method 3: NewPing Library by Tim Eckel

 The NewPing library was also developed in order to avoid the interruptions of Method 1.
 It operates similarly to Method 2, but being a library, also has some other features such as controlling ping intervals of sensors or controlling detection interval using Timer2 (Note: Using timer2 will disrupt PWM function and other libraries that also use it, such as the Tone Library).
+This method also has the issue of data having some bounce to it.

 Below is the example code provided from the library to run a single ultrasonic sensor.
 Variables have been modified to match the circuit diagram above and the max range of the ultrasonic sensor in the kit.